Atlas of plant and animal histology

 Others

-There are specialized vacuoles in different plant tissues.
-For example, in the seed internal teguments, vacuoles accumulate flavonoids for protection against ultraviolet light.
-Flavonoids are synthesized in the cytosolic surface of the endoplasmic reticulum membranes and then translocated to the interior of vacuoles for a final chemical processing.
-In the vacuole membrane there are transporters to carry out this translocation.
+There are specialized vacuoles found in different plant tissues.
+For instance, in the seed internal integuments, vacuoles accumulate flavonoids for protection against ultraviolet light, give color, and to decrease stress.
+Flavonoids are synthesized on the cytosolic surface of the endoplasmic reticulum membranes and then translocated to the interior of vacuoles for final chemical processing.
+In the vacuole membrane, there are transporters to carry out this translocation.

-Some plant species, like brassicas, have vacuoles in their vegetative tissues for repealing herbivores.
+Some plant species, like brassicas, have vacuoles in their vegetative tissues to repel herbivores.
 These vacuoles store proteins, such as myrosinases.
-Once released by the herbivore activity, these enzymes degrade molecular compounds of the leaves that become toxic for the animal.
-Cells storing myrosine are known as myrosine cells and can be found near the vascular bundles of leaves.
+Once released by the herbivore activity, these enzymes degrade molecular compounds in the leaves that become toxic for the animal.
+Cells storing myrosinases are known as myrosine cells and can be found near the vascular bundles of leaves.

-Plants lack immune system so that each cell has their own defense system.
+Plants lack an immune system, and each cell has its own defense system.
 Defense proteins and enzymes can be found in vacuoles.
-There are two defense mechanisms that vacuoles can perform (Figure 3): vacuole membrane collapses and fusion of membrane vacuole with plasma membrane.
+There are two defense mechanisms that vacuoles can perform (Figure 3).
+The vacuole membrane collapses and its content is released into the cytoplasm.
 Viral infections lead to vacuole membrane breakage and release enzymes into the cytosol, where they can attack viruses.
-The fusion of vacuole membrane and plasma membrane releases vacuole enzymes to the extracellular space where they can kill pathogens like bacteria.
+Another mechanism is the fusion of the vacuole membrane with the plasma membrane, which leads to the release of vacuole enzymes into the extracellular space, where they can kill pathogens like bacteria.

 Vacuoles